Highsnobiety

 1 / 14

 London’s most prominent skateboarding brand, Palace, didn’t travel to Tokyo to shoot a new skate edit.
-No, it was in Japan's capital city for the same reason Stone Island was recently in Colombia: to capture local bikers tearing through their local streets.
+No, it was in Japan's capital city for the same reason that Stone Island was recently in Colombia: to capture imagery of bikers tearing through their local streets.

-In the case of Palace, it met with members of Japan’s Kyusha Kai subculture in celebration of its debut collaboration with NEIGHBORHOOD (releasing on August 15).
+In the case of Palace, it met with members of Japan’s Kyusha Kai club in celebration of its debut collaboration with NEIGHBORHOOD, releasing on August 15.

 So, naturally, each of the bikers was riding their modded ‘70s motorbikes wearing the new biker-inspired Palace x NEIGHBORHOOD gear.
 This comprises patch-bearing leather jackets, two-piece denim sets, hard-wearing workwear, and even a handy metal toolbox.